ZSL-RSI-SC/RSZero-SAT/data/xlsa17/README.txt

-Data and code for "ZS-ViDAT"
+Data and code for "Zero-SAT"
 Instructions to obtain res101.mat and att_splits.mat files are there in Zero-SAT/data/xlsa17/code/...